W-nn/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that displays the result of BREATH to the power LOVE.
-BREATH and LOVE are environment variables
+A script that converts a number from base 2 to base 10. he number in base 2 is stored in the environment variable BINARY